gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 ## 2. createReadme

 > [!IMPORTANT]
-> To execute the `createReadme` command, change directory to the dataset's associated user dropbox directory located at `/share/dropbox/`:
+> To execute the `createReadme` command, change directory to the dataset's user dropbox directory located at `/share/dropbox/`:
 ```
 [peterl@ip-10-99-0-95 ~]$ cd /share/dropbox/user5
 ```

-From this user dropbox directory, a readme file for the dataset can be created using the `createReadme` script by calling it with a DOI; `--wasabi --apply --use-live-data` are parameters required to copy the readme file into Wasabi:
+From this user dropbox directory, a readme file for the dataset can be created using the `createReadme` script by calling it with a DOI:
 ```
 [peterl@ip-10-99-0-142 user5]$ pwd
 /share/dropbox/user5